-Hi guys,
+Hey guys,

 Welcome back to another class with me.

-So it's Nadi Shodhana which is alternate nostril breathing.
+Which is alternate nostril breathing.

-So for this practice it can be done a few different ways but I like to bring my peace fingers to my third eye.
+But I like to bring my peace fingers to my third eye.

-I'll have my thumb out as well as my ring finger and then my pinky just kind of dangles for me.
+I'll have my thumb out as well as my ring finger,

 So I close my right nostril and I breathe in through my left.

-So I inhale in,
+So I inhale in.

-Close the left nostril with the ring finger,
+Close the left nostril with the ring finger.

 Exhale out of my right nostril.

-Inhale back up my right nostril,
+Back up my right nostril.

-Close the right,
+Close the right.

-Exhale release out of the left.
+Release out of the left.

-Inhale left,
+Inhale left.

 Exhale right.

-Inhale right,
+Inhale right.

 Exhale left.

-And just continue at your own pace,
+Inhale left Exhale right and just continue at your own pace.

 Really taking full breaths here.

-So focusing on that little bit pause at the top,
+So focusing on that little bit pause at the top.

 That transitional period between the inhale and the exhale.